-The Norwalk-La Mirada McKinney-Vento program is designed to address the problems that homeless children and youth faced in enrolling, attending and succeeding in school.
+The Norwalk-La Mirada McKinney-Vento program is designed to address the problems that families and youth faced in enrolling, attending and succeeding in school.

-Our Mission is to improve the academic performance of students in transition attending the Norwalk-La Mirada School District.
+Our Mission is to guarantee and implement the McKinney-Vento Act as mandate and all of its provisions for all of students in transition attending the Norwalk-La Mirada School District.

 Our Goals are to help students in transition overcome barriers of enrollment and transportation to school of origin.
 To provide significant academic and social learning opportunities at after school programs in a safe and healthy environment.
 To increase reading and math scores on standardized test and improve school behavior and grades.
 To promote healthier lifestyles for the students and their families by providing social and health services requested by families.